aliibrahim80/dalilcoin/doc/paymentchannels.md

 ```

 Likewise, `sendtx` would refuse to send the tx until Block 1327 had been staked,
-and peers would not accept it if it were sent.
+and peers would not accept it if it were sent before Block 1327.

 Now we show how to sign using *privkey1*, the key for the IF branch, along with
 the secret.
 In this case the secret is given in a json array of secrets after